brevory/Capstone-Project/README.md

-Knowledge Scrape is a technoogy built to make students lives easier.
+Knowledge Scrape is a technology built to make students lives easier.
 Knowledge Scrape is designed to pull in information on acadmeic research and researchers through various apis and the results of a user's search can be